-- c) Children living within the catchment area of the academy. - d) Other students arranged in order of priority according to how near their home address point is to the Academy.
-Distance is measured by straight line measurement from the home address point to the main gate of the school (Keelings Road entrance for Northwood Academy, Barthomley Road for Hamilton Academy and Turner Street for the Junior Academy) as measured by the Local Authority geographical information system.
+- admission (or at the linked junior academy in the case of infant academies). - 6.
+Children who live nearest to the academy as determined by a straight line measurement from the child's home address point to the main entrance of the academy.
+Distance is measured by straight line measurement from the home address point to the main gate of the school (Keelings Road entrance for Northwood Academy, Barthomley Road for Hamilton Academy and Turner Street for Grove Academy) as measured by the Local Authority geographical information system.

 All applications will be ranked against the oversubscription criteria.
-Where there are two or more applications and fewer places available within any oversubscription criteria, priority will be given to the applicants whose permanent address is closer to the Academy as measured by a straight line measurement, using GIS.
+Where there are two or more applications and fewer places available within any oversubscription criteria, priority will be agreed through an internal admission panel process on a case-by-case basis.